2010 NCAA Division I Men's Swimming and Diving Championships

-The 2010 NCAA Division I Men's Swimming and Diving Championships were contested in March 2010 at the McCorkle Aquatic Pavilion at Ohio State University in Columbus, Ohio at the 87th annual NCAA-sanctioned swim meet to determine the team and individual national champions of Division I men's collegiate swimming and diving in the United States.
+The 2010 NCAA Division I Men's Swimming and Diving Championships were contested from March 26–28, 2010 at the McCorkle Aquatic Pavilion at Ohio State University in Columbus, Ohio at the 87th annual NCAA-sanctioned swim meet to determine the team and individual national champions of Division I men's collegiate swimming and diving in the United States.

 Texas topped the team standings, finishing 30.5 points ahead of California.
 It was the Longhorns' tenth overall men's team title.